pzczxs/NaiveBayes/README.md

 2.2.
 How to Use
 ===========
-The ```Converter.java in''' the package '''cn.ac.istic.converters'''
+* Format Converter: The `Converter.java` in the package `cn.ac.istic.converters` converts the [data set](http://ana.cachopo.org/datasets-for-single-label-text-categorization) to the required data format.
+*

 2.3.
 Additional Information
 ===========